DaveSimoes/Torne-se-BackEnd/README.md

 [Ir para o índice](#Índice)

-## Como posso Contribuir ?
+## Como posso Contribuir ? / How can I Contribute?

+ Follow the [contribution guidelines for contributing](CONTRIBUTING.md) to the project. </br>
  Siga as [siga as normas de contribuição](CONTRIBUTING.md) para contribuir com o projeto.

 <h6 align="center"><a href="/LICENSE">MIT</a> @ David Simoes</h6>